 - 1 baguette sliced

-- 8 ounces grated Gruyère cheese (See Note 2)
+- 8 ounces grated Gruyère cheese (See Tip 3)

 - Melt the butter in a large Dutch oven over medium heat.
 Add the onions, garlic, thyme, and salt and pepper and cook until the onions are very soft and caramelized, about 30 minutes.
 Add the wine, bring to a boil, reduce the heat and simmer until the wine has evaporated, about 5 minutes.
 Dust the onions with the flour and give them a stir.
 Turn the heat down to medium low so the flour doesn't burn and cook for 5 minutes to cook out the raw flour taste.
 Now add the beef broth and chicken broth.
 Bring the soup to a boil; reduce the heat to medium low and simmer for 10 minutes.
 Season to taste with salt and pepper.

-When you're ready to eat, preheat the broiler.
+- When you're ready to eat, preheat the broiler.
 Ladle the soup in bowls and top with shredded Gruyère cheese.
 Arrange the baguette slices on a baking sheet in a single layer.
 Sprinkle the slices with the cheese.
 Place soup and baguette slices under the broiler until the cheese is bubbly and golden brown, 3 to 5 minutes.
-(See Note 3).
+(See Tip 4).

 - I used Merlot, but any good red wine would work.
 Just make sure that you would drink whatever wine you use.